Dripdrop12/ipardalis/content/blog/2022-10-14-selectively-breeding-furcifer-pardalis/index.md

 ## Genetic Diversity

 Sometimes we will pair a less-than-perfect male to a female we have a high degree of confidence in.
-We only do this in order to add genetic diversity into the project and know we will not keep *any* females from these pairings.
-The goal is just to mine out a nice male from the female's lineage and avoid males that look like the sire.
-I have sometimes pejoratively referred to these as "throw-away" clutches because the only goal is to introduce genetic diversity while knowing we will not be able to use any of the females for fear that they resemble their sire.
+We do this to add genetic diversity into the project, and we will not breed *any* females from these pairings unless the males prove out well.
+The goal is to get a nice male from the female's lineage and avoid the less-than-perfect sire's traits.
+I have sometimes pejoratively referred to these as "throw-away" clutches because the goal is to introduce genetic diversity while knowing we will not be able to use the females for fear that they resemble their sire.

-The key with this process is to make sure the sire isn't too far removed from our project goals because the chance that you will hit on a yellow body blue bar with a red body red bar sire, for example, is basically zero even if the female has solid yellow body blue bar lineage.
+The key with this process is to make sure the sire isn't too far removed from our project goals because the chance that you will hit on a yellow body blue bar with a red body red bar sire, for example, is basically zero even if the female has yellow body blue bar lineage.
 The sire of a throw away can't be too far off, otherwise, it could be a 100% throw-away clutch without any males worth keeping.

 ## Retained Sperm